Faieee/final_project/README.md

 Balanced Accuracy: 0.7384790685541558 or 73.85%

-Precision: The precision is high of 91% for
+Precision: 91% for <$50k outcomes

-Recall:
+Recall: 71% of <$50k outcomes were found

 **SMOTE oversampling**